How to Make a Wheat Bundle Thanksgiving Centerpiece

 tying up wheat bundle with jute

-You now have 2 bundles of wheat.
-Adjust the wheat so that it is even at the bottom.
+You now have two bundles of wheat.
+Adjust the wheat bundle so that it is even at the bottom.

-The next step is to tie the 2 bundles together.
+The next step is to tie the two bundles together.
 You could use more jute twine or just use the burlap ribbon.
 That’s what I did.

 burlap ribbon

-I laid the 2 wheat bundles on top of the ribbon, with plenty of slack to allow for making a bow and tails.
-I soon realized that combining the 2 ribbons was too heavy to make a bow.
-So I would use just the 2 1/2~inch ribbon.
+I laid the two wheat bundles on top of the ribbon, with plenty of slack to allow for making a bow and tails.
+Soon I realized that combining the two ribbons was too heavy to make a bow.
+So I used just the 2 1/2-inch ribbon.

 tying bow on wheat bundle